DHTMLX/gantt-docs/data/desktop/export.md

 ~~~

 {{note
-Note, you cannot specify some URL as the value of the **data** paremeter, just a data object.
+Note, you cannot specify some URL as the value of the **data** parameter, just a data object.
 }}

 ##Skin of the output Gantt chart